Faith Baptist Church is pleased to charter Freedom That Lasts® local chapters in like-minded churches.

 Chartered chapters will be able to obtain promotional materials (site banners, door hangers, brochures, posters, name tags, business cards, etc.), training materials, apparel and gear, student awards, and program software for tracking student attendance and progress.

-Interested churches should preview the downloadable charter application at the top left of this page.
+Interested churches should preview the downloadable charter application at the right of this page.
 They will also want to read the Freedom That Lasts® Leader’s Guide which provides details for staffing, structuring, promoting, and operating a local chapter.
-The Leader’s Guide is available through our onlinestore.
+The Leader’s Guide is available through our online store.

 SUGGESTIONS IN PREPARATION FOR CHARTERING